AvaloniaUI/avalonia-docs/docs/concepts/services/storage-provider/file-picker-options.md

 Where each file type has the following hints that are used by the different platforms:

 - `Patterns` are used by most Windows, Linux and Browser platforms, and is a basic GLOB patten that can be matched on types.
 - `AppleUniformTypeIdentifiers` is a standard identifier defined by Apple and is used on macOS and iOS platforms.
+You can find the correct value for a given file in the macOS terminal with `mdls -name kMDItemContentType yourfile.ext`.
 - `MimeTypes` is a web identifier for the files used on most platforms, but not Windows and iOS.

 Defining all hints is recommended if the information is known.